chimericdream/worldofpannotia.com/src/_skills/jump.md

     | Fine | &#189; ft.
     {: #vertical-reach-table .table .table-bordered .table-hover .table-striped data-caption="Table: Vertical Reach by Creature Size" }

-    _Hop Up:_ You can jump up onto an object as tall as your waist, such as a table or small boulder, with a DC 10 _jump_ check.
+    _Hop Up:_ You can jump up onto an object as tall as your waist, such as a table or small boulder, with a DC 10 {% skill_link jump %} check.
 Doing so counts as 10 feet of movement, so if your speed is 30 feet, you could move 20 feet, then hop up onto a counter.
 You do not need to get a running start to hop up, so the DC is not doubled if you do not get a running start.

     _Jumping Down:_ If you intentionally jump from a height, you take less damage than you would if you just fell.
 The DC to jump down from a height is 15.
 You do not have to get a running start to jump down, so the DC is not doubled if you do not get a running start.

     If you succeed on the check, you take falling damage as if you had dropped 10 fewer feet than you actually did.
   action: "None.
-A _jump_ check is included in your movement, so it is part of a move action.
+A {% skill_link jump %} check is included in your movement, so it is part of a move action.
 If you run out of movement mid-jump, your next action (either on this turn or, if necessary, on your next turn) must be a move action to complete the jump."
   try_again: ""
   special: |
     Effects that increase your movement also increase your jumping distance, since your check is modified by your speed.

-    If you have the Run feat, you get a +4 bonus on _jump_ checks for any jumps made after a running start.
+    If you have the Run feat, you get a +4 bonus on {% skill_link jump %} checks for any jumps made after a running start.

-    A halfling has a +2 racial bonus on _jump_ checks because halflings are agile and athletic.
+    A halfling has a +2 racial bonus on {% skill_link jump %} checks because halflings are agile and athletic.

-    If you have the Acrobatic feat, you get a +2 bonus on _jump_ checks.
+    If you have the Acrobatic feat, you get a +2 bonus on {% skill_link jump %} checks.
   synergy: |
-     * If you have 5 or more ranks in _tumble_, you get a synergy bonus on _jump_ checks.
+     * If you have 5 or more ranks in {% skill_link tumble %}, you get a synergy bonus on {% skill_link jump %} checks.
-     * If you have 5 or more ranks in _jump_, you get a synergy bonus on _tumble_ checks.
+     * If you have 5 or more ranks in {% skill_link jump %}, you get a synergy bonus on {% skill_link tumble %} checks.
   restriction: ""
   untrained: ""
 ---